Chhoungchhav/Bookstore-Management-System/README.md

 ### Abstraction

 We have 1 abstract class that is implemented in **Operation.java** and 1 abstract method:

+    abstract class Operation {

     public abstract void runOperation();